aconno/BleSniffer/README.md

    ![](./tutorial/img11.jpg?raw=true "Scan Analyzer - portrait mode")
 3. The Menu Button

-   By pressing the menu button you will be given three options to select from.
+   By pressing the menu button you are given three options to select from.
 Option Clear is used to clear all displayed advertisements, Deserializers option is used to list all deserializers and Settings option is used to customize application settings.<br/>
    ![](./tutorial/img3.jpg?raw=true "Main Menu")

 ## Deserializer List
 ![](./tutorial/img4.jpg?raw=true "Deserializer List")

-The deserializer list will show all available deserializers and let you create your own.<br/>
+The deserializer list screen displays all available deserializers and let you create your own.<br/>
 You can create your own deserializer by pressing the plus button.<br/>
 You can import, export and delete deserializers by either holding the deserializer you wish to export/delete, or by choosing the appropriate menu option to do batch operations.